-Black History month is still poppin, and we’re bringing you another Afro-diasporic inspired recipe!
 If you’re looking for a simple and delicious appetizer or snack, look no further.
-We have a perfect and flavorful Black Eyed Pea Hummus spread.
-Black eyed peas are severely underrated and we are bringing them back in this savory dip.
+We have a flavorful Black Eyed Pea Hummus spread.
+Black eyed peas are severely underrated and we are highlighting them in this savory dip.

 Black eyed peas belong to the legume family.
-They are a great source of plant-based protein, and fiber.
-They’re also naturally low in fat and sodium.
+They are a great source of plant-based protein and fiber.
 Black eyed peas are a great source of thiamin, folate, iron, and phosphorous.
-They are also a good source of fiber.

 Black eyed peas were originally grown in West Africa and is a staple in many African dishes.
 They are often used in soups, salads, fritters, and casseroles.
 Aside from their delicious flavor, black eyed peas are also a staple in many African dishes because of their ability to survive in hot and dry climates.
 They have been known to survive through major droughts, making them highly accessible during tough times.